aha-app/graphiti-graphql/README.md

 ## Status

-This gem is in beta.
+This gem is in alpha/beta.
 It should generally work as advertised, but may not work as expected for particular use cases, especially with uncommon Graphiti configurations.
 You should carefully validate that it works with your particular use case.

 Currently provided: